SpeciesFileGroup/taxonpages/README.md

 ### Pages

-TaxonPages provides the ability to add content sites.
-Add your content inside "Pages", these files must be in markdown format or vue component.
-Markdown files support HTML and VueJS components
-By default, TaxonPages takes the name of your files to create the route.
+TaxonPages out of the box support markdown and vue for content sites.
+Add your content pages inside `pages` folder.
+By default, TaxonPages use the file name to create the route.
-For example, if you create a file named "contributors.md" the route to access it will be http://yourtaxonpagessite/contributors
+For example, if the filename is "contributors.md" the route to access it will be http://yourtaxonpagessite/contributors

 ### Style

+If you want to change the color palette, you can edit  `/config/style/theme.css` file, colors must be in RGB format.
 TaxonPages use [TailwindCSS](https://tailwindcss.com/docs/configuration) framework for the style.
-We already provide default settings for colors and markdowns.
-If you want to make any changes to your configuration, you must do so in the `config/vendor/tailwind.config.js` file.
+We already provide default settings for colors and markdown.
+If you want to make any change to your configuration, you must do so in the `config/vendor/tailwind.config.js` file.
 This file uses the TaxonPages configuration as a default.
 It is possible to overwrite it as long as you use it as a preset.